Starmer condemns anti-war coalition with links to Corbyn

 But it has repeatedly come under fire for alleged anti-Western sentiments.

-Mr Corbyn, now an independent MP, is a former chairman of the coalition, and was due to speak at a rally staged by the group on Thursday night, titled No War in Ukraine: Stop Nato Expansion.
+Mr Corbyn, now an independent MP, is a former chairman of the coalition, and later spoke at a rally staged by the group on Thursday night, titled No War in Ukraine: Stop Nato Expansion.

-In a stinging rebuke of its work, the leader of the opposition claimed the organisation is at best “naive”, and at worst a force bolstering those who threaten democracies.
+In a stinging rebuke of its work, Sir Kier claimed the organisation is at best “naive”, and at worst a force bolstering those who threaten democracies.

 Sir Keir also said Mr Corbyn was “wrong” about Nato, and Labour’s commitment to the alliance is “unshakeable”.